-"Prime Recipient" means the organization, individual, or other entity that receives a Financial Assistance Award from EERE (i.e., is the signatory on the award), is financially accountable for the use of any EERE funds or property provided for the performance of the Project, and is legally responsible for carrying out the terms and condition of the award.
+"Recipient" means the organization, individual, or other entity that receives a financial assistance award from DOE (i.e., is the signatory on the award), is financially accountable for the use of any DOE funds or property provided for the performance of the Project, and is legally responsible for carrying out the terms and condition of the award.

-"Renewable Energy System", for purposes of this announcement, include systems for electric power generation or heating or cooling systems.
+"Renewable Energy System", for purposes of this announcement, includes systems for: (1) electric power generation; and/or (2) heating or cooling systems.
+Renewable energy systems also include renewable energy fueled combined heat and power systems (see Combine Heat and Power).

-- 1) Renewable energy systems for electric power generation include, but are not limited to, photovoltaic (solar electric), biomass (including waste to energy), wind power, incremental hydropower, or other renewable energy hybrid systems for electricity power generation. - 2) Heating or cooling systems include, but are not limited to, the use of biomass for high efficiency stoves, boilers or furnaces, active solar thermal systems for space or water heating, wind energy for heating, direct-use hydrothermal (geothermal) resources for water and space heating, or other renewable energy hybrid systems for heating and/or cooling.
-Renewable energy systems also include renewable energy fueled combined heat and power systems (see below).
+1) Renewable energy systems for electric power generation include, but are not limited to, photovoltaic (solar electric), biomass (including waste to energy), wind power, run-of-the-river hydropower, incremental hydropower, or other renewable energy

+- hybrid systems for electricity power generation.
+Note that for purposes of this FOA, ground source heat pumps are considered an energy efficiency measure and included under Topic Area 1.b. - 2) Heating or cooling systems include, but are not limited to, the use of biomass for high efficiency combustion systems (i.e., stoves and boilers), active solar thermal systems for space or water heating, wind energy for heating, direct-use hydrothermal (geothermal) resources for water and space heating, or other renewable energy hybrid systems for heating and/or cooling.

 "Responsiveness" is an eligibility determination that refers to the objective technical requirements (not goals or targets) outlined in a FOA, such as a technology type or technical parameters.
 For example, submission of a photovoltaic solar panel design in response to a FOA calling for innovative geothermal drilling technologies should be found nonresponsive.
-Likewise, an Application with a design that incorporates rare earth materials to a FOA that prohibits the use of rare earth materials should be found nonresponsive.
+Likewise, an application with a design that incorporates rare earth materials to a FOA that prohibits the use of rare earth materials should be found nonresponsive.
 Conversely, the belief that a technology will not achieve the technical targets of the FOA will never be used as a proper basis for a rejection as nonresponsive.